JislordCodes/Qucikbook-Web-Connect/README.md

 How to Run This QuickBooks Web Connector Service

-This service syncs Customers, Employees, Invoices, and Journal Entries.
+This service now syncs Customers, Employees, Invoices, and Journal Entries.

-This service is HTTP, not HTTPS.
-The QBWC will complain.
-For this to work, you MUST use a tool like ngrok to create a secure (HTTPS) tunnel to this local server.
+It also includes robust logging and automatic retries for failed jobs.

+New Feature: Sync Log

+A new file, sync_log.csv, will be created in the same directory.

+This file contains a detailed record of every single operation, including its status, duration, error message (if any), and the full XML payload that was sent.

 !!
-ASSUMPTIONS !!
+CRITICAL ASSUMPTIONS !!

 For this to work, your QuickBooks company file MUST already have: